Queatz/vessel/README.md

 Vessel explores something new in the land of programming.
 Take it for a spin, we think you'll like it.

+Vessel emerged to solve common language-centric problems when scaling projects in Python, Java, and C++.
+It combines the readability and ease of coding in Python, with the explicitness and performance of Java and C++.

+In summary, Vessel cares about:

+* Explicitness
+* Correctness
+* Performance
+* Static typing
+* Speed of development
+* Readability
+* Abstracting
+* Decoupling
+* Modularity
+* Scalability
+* Parallelism
+* IDE safe

 ## Thinking in Vessel

 Vessel has a few fundamental underlying concepts that are necessary to get to understand the language comprehensively.
 It is expressive.
 It only has a small subset of reserved characters - no keywords.